PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Panner/README.md

 If the Panner dies, remove the **Extra Life** reminders.

 ### Examples
-> The Panner is executed and die, they choose the Deputy and the Wraith.
-The next day the Deputy is executed and die as the Panner didn’t choose 2 good players.
+> The Panner chooses the Deputy and the Wraith.
+The next day the Deputy is executed and dies as the Panner didn’t choose 2 good players.

-> The Panner dies at night, at dawn, when everyone learns who died, they choose the Counterfeiter and the Conservationist.
-The Conservationist is executed that day but does not die due to the Panner having chosen them and another good player.
+> The Panner is 'about to die' and claims to be the Panner choosing only themselves.
+When they are executed, they live.